-- C3.4 The application must be accompanied by a statement of not more than 5000 words setting out the applicant's view on the trajectory of the nature of the evidence submitted and its significance in terms of impact, from either a national or international perspective, as relevant to the discipline under consideration, to the Secretary of the Faculty Research Degrees Committee (FRDC). - C3.5 The contents of the submission should be in English, and any material included which is in a language other than English must include an English translation. - C3.6 Any book or paper submitted in support of the application for the degree must have been published for at least one year at the time of application. - C3.7 An applicant must state which part of the submission, if any, has been submitted for a previous academic award. - C3.8 Where an applicant submits work published jointly with other authors, they will submit a separate declaration explaining, in percentage terms, the extent of their contribution to that work, along with confirmation from each co-author to this effect.
-The FRDC reserves the right to verify the claims made by an applicant in the case of all multi-authored works with any of the other cited authors.

-- C3.9 On receipt of the material submitted, the Secretary of the FRDC will convene a Higher Doctorate Panel comprising of the: - Deputy Vice-Chancellor (Research and Enterprise) Chair - Faculty Director of Research - Chair of the Faculty Research Degrees Committee
+- C3.4 The application must be accompanied by a statement of not more than 5000 words setting out the applicant's view on the trajectory of the nature of the evidence submitted and its significance in terms of impact, from either a national or international perspective, as relevant to the discipline under consideration, to the Secretary of the Faculty Research Degrees Committee (FRDC). - C3.5 The contents of the submission should be in English, and any material included which is in a language other than English must include a verified English translation. - C3.6 Any book or paper submitted in support of the application for the degree must have been published for at least one year at the time of application. - C3.7 An applicant must state which part of the submission, if any, has been submitted for a previous academic award. - C3.8 Where an applicant submits work published jointly with other authors, they will submit a separate declaration explaining, in percentage terms, the extent of their contribution to that work, along with confirmation from each co-author to this effect.
+The FRDC reserves the right to verify the claims made by an applicant in the case of all multi-authored works with any of the other cited authors. - C3.9 On receipt of the material submitted, the Secretary of the FRDC will convene a Higher Doctorate Panel comprising of the: - Deputy Vice-Chancellor (Research and Knowledge Exchange) Chair - Associate Dean, Research & Knowledge Exchange - An experienced research academic with subject expertise, nominated by the FRDC

 At this stage the purpose of the panel is to establish whether the application has suitable merit.
-This stage of the process may also incorporate the involvement of an invited expert in the field to advise the panel on the merits of the application.

-- C3.10 Based on the report from the Panel, the FRDC will confirm either: - a) The application does not have merit and cannot proceed; or - b) The application has sufficient merit to proceed - C3.11 Following approval by FRDC, the applicant may commence the University's formal admission procedure.
+- C3.10 Based on a report from the Panel, the FRDC will confirm either: - a) The application does not have merit and cannot proceed; or - b) The application has sufficient merit to proceed - C3.11 In the case of (a) above, the applicant may request a review of the decision. - C3.12 Following an unsuccessful application, no further application can be submitted within five years.
+A re-application must demonstrate an enhanced body of work. - C3.13 In the case of (b) above, the applicant may continue through the University's standard admission procedure.